Easy Potato Soup

 - shredded cheddar cheese, chives, green onion (for garnish)

-- Start by dicing the bacon, onion, celery, carrots, and potatoes.
+- Start by dicing the bacon, onion, carrots, and potatoes.
 Add the diced bacon to a large stock pot or dutch over over medium heat.
 Cook until the bacon is nice and crispy.
 Use a slotted spoon to remove the bacon to a dish lined with a paper towel to drain.
-Carefully pour out some of the grease, but leave two teaspoons worth in the pan.
+Carefully pour out some of the grease, but leave 1 tablespoon worth in the pan.

 - Add the onion, celery, and the carrots and cook for about 5 minutes to allow the veggies to cook a bit, stirring ocassionally.
-Then add in the potatoes, season with salt and pepper, and continue cooking for another 5 minutes or so.
+Then add in the potatoes, season with salt and pepper and garlic powder, and continue cooking for another 5 minutes or so.
 While the potato mixture is cooking, whisk together the milk and flour in a bowl.
 Pour the chicken broth into the pot followed by the milk and flour mixture.
 Stir to combine.

-- Allow the soup mixture to simmer until the potatoes are tender (about 7-10 minutes).
-Then take about half of the soup and add to a blender (I recommend removing the very top smaller lid to allow heat to escape, otherwise you might have a big mess on your hands!).
+- Allow the soup mixture to simmer until the potatoes are tender (about 10 minutes).
+Then take about 1/2 of the soup and add to a blender (I recommend removing the very top smaller lid to allow heat to escape, otherwise you might have a big mess on your hands!).
 Blend the mixture until smooth.
 Pour the puree back into the soup pot and stir to combine.
-Stir in the half and half, the adobo seasoning (if using) along with additional salt and pepper to taste.
-Let the soup simmer on low for another 5-10 minutes.
-Serve with the cooked bacon, cheese, and chives or sliced green onion!
+Stir in the half and half along with additional salt and pepper to taste.
+Let the soup simmer on low for another 10 minutes.
+Serve with the crumbled cooked bacon, cheese, and chives or sliced green onion!